franckalbinet/marisco/install_configure_guide/README.md

 ## Percent Weight

 ### Description:
-Expressed as a percentage.
+Expressed in decimal form.
 This is calculated by dividing the dry weight by the wet weight.
 The reported value should be greater than 0 and less than 1.

 ### Lookup Table (LUT) in use:
 No